Innovative Manufacturing CRC (IMCRC) Research Project FundingOverview

 Applications are assessed on a regular basis during the Committee meeting.
-For new project plan applications to be considered on the Committee meeting scheduled at the end of May 2019, all relevant documentation must be submitted to IMCRC Management by 20 May 2019.
+The next Committee meeting is scheduled for 16 September 2019.
+For new project plan applications to be considered, please submit all relevant documentation to IMCRC Management by 2 September 2019.

 Applicants are advised to contact the program administrator prior to submitting an application.

 Eligible applicants include manufacturing businesses that wish to research innovative manufacturing technologies and processes and who: